-With The Legend of Zelda: Breath of the Wild's release in early March 2017, the Wii U has effectively ridden off into the sunset.
-The perpetually beleaguered Nintendo console launched in 2012 riding high off the success of the Wii, and a short five years later has found itself all but forgotten, as Nintendo replaces it with the much more exciting and much more versatile Switch.
+The best Wii U games are a fantastic celebration of everything Nintendo's previous console had to offer.
+The perpetually beleaguered Nintendo console launched in 2012 following the success of the Wii, and a short five years later has found itself all but forgotten, as Nintendo gradually but inevitably replaces it with the much more exciting and much more versatile Switch.
 It was a failure by virtually all metrics, except the one that really matters: the games.

 Even with the lackluster sales and cumbersome GamePad, Nintendo's Wii U played host to some of the best games the publisher/developer has ever made.
 Strange games that have no business existing like Tokyo Mirage Sessions #FE and Bayonetta 2, new franchises like Splatoon, and some of the best Super Mario and Super Mario-adjacent games all found a home on Wii U, and while not every game took advantage of the GamePad's unique input features, those that did were unlike anything you could find on any other device.
 So as Nintendo enters an exciting new era, let's take a few minutes to celebrate the 25 best Wii U games ever made.